Cruella de Ville: Line-up

 Phil and Colum were twins, born in Illinois, United States, of an Irish mother and American father.
 The family had moved to Belfast, Northern Ireland, when the children were young.

 Philomena Muinzer is a graduate of the University of Essex, Princeton University and Yale School of Drama.
 She has written plays, articles, and books.
-She also published under the name Phil O'Brien (O'Brien being the Munizers' mother's maiden name):
+She also published under the name Phil O'Brien (O'Brien being the Muinzers' mother's maiden name):